AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 Alternatively, you can use a background image on a `<span>` or `<div>`.
 You can also use [`role="presentation"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_presentation_role) to remove semantic meaning from an image.

-## Building a More Accessible Web: Next Steps
+## Next Steps

 I highly recommend that you install a screen reader yourself to audit your own site for accessibility issues.
 Follow along with the narration.
 If nothing seems to make sense or flow right, then you have a problem.
 I personally prefer the [NVDA](https://www.nvaccess.org/download/) screen reader; it's free and easy to use.

-There's also a fantastic tool called [WAVE](https://wave.webaim.org/) that basically runs an accessibility audit on any given URL and shows the results right there in an interactive session.

-I hope you found this guide helpful!
-If you have any questions, let me know down below.
+There are also lots of free tools and sites you can use to run accessibility audits.